magneticio/vamp.io/content/components.md

 [back to resources page](/resources/)

-The Vamp platform consists of multiple server and client side components.
-Before installing, it is very helpful to understand the role of each component and its preferred location in a typical architecture.
+The Vamp platform consists of server and client side components.
+Before installing, it is helpful to understand the role of each component and its preferred location in a typical architecture.

 ## Architecture